MCDReforged/MCDReforged/doc/plugin.md

     server.logger.info(f'This is the {counter} time to load the plugin')
 ```

+## Some tips for writing plugin

+- The current working directory is the folder where MCDR is in. **DO NOT** change it since that will mess up everything
+- If you want to import other plugin use `server.get_plugin_instance()` instead so the plugin instance you get is the same as the one MCDR uses
+- Call `server.add_help_message()` in `on_load()` to add some necessary tips for your plugin so the player can use `!!help` command to know about your plugin
+- Keep the environment clean.
+Store your data files in a custom folder in `plugins/`, your config file in `config/` folder and your log file in `log/` folder will be a good choice
+- `on_mcdr_stop()` allows you to have as many time as you want to save your data.
+Be carefully, don't enter an endless loop, MCDR is waiting for you to exit

 ## Porting MCDaemon's plugin to MCDR

 1. Modify the code of the old plugin that only works on python2 to be able to run on python3 and install required python modules